austinholland/PhasePApy/README.md

 If you have certain ideas to improve this package, please let us know.
 If you are going to use this package for any commercial purpose, please let us know.

+## Reference

+Chen,C., and A. A. Holland, (201X).
+PhasePApy: A Robust Pure Python Package for Automatic Identification of Seismic Phases, XXX XXX XXX, XX(XX), XXX-XXX.

-## COMPONENTS OF PhasePApy
+## Components

 The PhasePApy package composes of two sub-packages: PhasePicker and Associator.
 These two sub-packages can work jointly or separately, depending on users’ requirements.

+### PhasePicker
-For version 1.1, the PhasePicker contains three pickers: FBpicker, AICDpicker, and KTpicker;
+The PhasePicker contains three pickers: FBpicker, AICDpicker, and KTpicker

+### Associator
-the Associator includes the 1D and 3D Associator modules.
-The PhasePicker and Associator is designed to identify phase onsets and associate them to best fitting events.
-P- and S-phases can be associate in this version, but the algorithm can be accommodated for any distance.
+The Associator includes the 1D and 3D Associator modules which uses phase arrival look up tables to associate earthquakes.
+The associator was tested for local to regional earthquake P- and S-phases, but the algorithm can be accommodated for any distance and possibly phase.

-## EXAMPLES
+## Examples

 In the test directory, there are two examples to show how to tune the parameters and present the performance with all the processing units.
 The first example is the 6-minute data and the second one is a one-day dataset.
 The README.md file is included in each example.

-## REFERENCES
+## Required Libraries

-Chen,C., and A. A. Holland, (201X).
-PhasePApy: A Robust Pure Python Package for Automatic Identification of Seismic Phases, XXX XXX XXX, XX(XX), XXX-XXX.

-## REQUIRED PYTHON LIBRARIES

 The PhasePApy package relies on open libraries:
 + Obspy